Barnes wins Booker Prize he once named "posh bingo"

 "It's one of these books, a very readable book, if I may use that word, but readable not only once but twice and even three times."

-Ion Trewin, administrator of the prize, said it was not the shortest work to win the Booker.
-That honor goes to Penelope Fitzgerald's "Offshore" which came in at 132 pages in 1979.
+Ion Trewin, administrator of the prize, said it was not the shortest work to have won the Booker.
+That honour goes to Penelope Fitzgerald's "Offshore" which came it at 132 pages in 1979.

-Barnes, who has been critical of the prize in the past, said he was relieved to have won at the fourth attempt.

-In his acceptance speech at a glitzy awards ceremony in London's medieval Guildhall, he likened himself to Argentinean writer Jorge Luis Borges, considered one of the greatest authors never to have won the Nobel Prize in Literature.

 Rimington and her judges came under fire in recent weeks for stressing the importance of "readability" when judging the winner, a term interpreted by some as dumbing down one of English-language fiction's top accolades.